appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Crawling Documentation fs](./_img/extract-documentation-fs.svg)
+TODO square show config and directory structure, highlight files that were crawled

 The `fs` crawler crawls a local file system starting at a path, and processes each document it encounters.